eugenebogaart/multiple-vms/README.md

-# Multiple Azure Virtual Machine with one command
+# Multiple Azure Virtual Machines with one command

 ## Background
 Based on an small Proof of Concept to make multiple virtual machines for bigger test, the following generic script was created